pelagia/short-stories/rumi/grocer-and-parrot.md

 ## The grocer and the parrot

-Once, a grocer had a talkative, green parrot with a beautifid voice.
+Once, a grocer had a talkative, green parrot with a beautiful voice.
-The parrot stayed in the grocer's shop all day long, enter-taining the customers with delightful words and jokes.
+The parrot stayed in the grocer's shop all day long, entertaining the customers with delightful words and jokes.
 The parrot, who knew how to speak with people just like a human, was also an expert at chirping melodies.
-One day, the gro-cer had to leave his shop for a short while to go on an errand.
+One day, the grocer had to leave his shop for a short while to go on an errand.
 As the parrot was flitting about on its own in the shop, it suddenly knocked over a huge bottle of rose oil.
-What did the gro-cer behold when he returned to the shop?
+What did the grocer behold when he returned to the shop?
 All was in disarray and everything in the shop was splattered with rose oil.
 The grocer's own robe was also stained with rose oil.
 Angered by the parrot's naughty antics, the grocer slapped the bird on the head.
 The parrot was very upset by this blow, and soon after, it began to lose its feathers.

-Then, the parrot became silent and withdrawn and began to observe its master sadly from a cop ner.
+Then, the parrot became silent and withdrawn and began to observe its master sadly from a corner.
 When the grocer saw this, he felt sorry that he had hurt the poor creature and regretted a thousand times over what he had done.
 But in vain!
 The grocer, who soon thereafter watched his parrot lose the last of its beautiful feathers and remain bald, was left stroking his beard, mumbling, "If only my hand had been broken so I wouldn't have struck such a fine-tongued creature.
 The grocer began to shower alms on the poor and helped many others in hopes that his bird might come to its senses and speak again.
 Three days and three nights passed with the grocer sitting dejectedly in his shop.
 However, at the same time he went on chatting with the parrot, hoping that his foolish banter might encourage it to speak again.
 Just then, a man without a single hair on his head came in from the street.
-Breaking its long silence, the parrot sud-denly began to squawk with excitement, "Hey, baldy!
+Breaking its long silence, the parrot suddenly began to squawk with excitement, "Hey, baldy!
 Look at me!
 Did you knock over a bottle of rose oil, too?"
 All the passers-by who heard this began to laugh.
 The parrot apparently believed that this ascetic, a man who had donned a vest and shaved his head for spiritual reasons,